 Quaker flavored instant oatmeal packets aren't as healthy as you might think

 I admit it.
-I’ve been an avid eater of instant flavored oatmeal packets in the past.
-I’ve tried many flavors, my favorite usually centering around maple, brown sugar, and cinnamon.
-I remember growing up and being told to eat my oatmeal by the media, because “it’s good for you” and “prevents heart disease”, but what I didn’t realize was that all the extras in the flavored oatmeal packets, were not so great for me.
+I've been an avid eater of instant flavored oatmeal packets in the past.
+I've tried many flavors, my favorite usually centering around maple, brown sugar, and cinnamon.
+I remember growing up and being told to eat my oatmeal by the media, because “it's good for you” and “prevents heart disease”, but what I didn't realize was that all the extras in the flavored oatmeal packets, were not so great for me.
 With artificial sweeteners, caramel coloring, and more, I was a little shocked when I realized just how unhealthy my favorite flavored oatmeal packets were.
-As one who loves a great challenge, I took it upon myself to create my own instant oatmeal packets with amazing jam packed flavor, but without all the unwanted additives!
+As one who loves a great challenge, I took it upon myself to create my own instant oatmeal packets jam-packed with flavor, but without all the unwanted additives!
 Challenge accepted!

 I wanted easy hearty breakfasts on the trail